mikeAdamss/gtk/README.md

 - its url.

 and ..optionally
+- method (if ommitted, it'll be a GET)
 - source repo
 - permissions*
 - any headers that need to be added to the request, either hard coded or from an environmental variable.